AustinBachurski/Advent-of-Code-2024/README.md

 # Advent-of-Code-2024

-Using AoC and The Rust Programming Language book to learn/practice Rust.
+Practicing C++ and learning Rust with Advent of Code 2024.